 Optimizing the 3DS experience and embedding it as part of the shopper journey reduces friction, leading to increased sales and increased fraud protection.
 3DS2 has been designed to work regardless of how a shopper is interacting with a merchant's website or mobile app.

 For browser-based flows, the challenge is embedded into checkout pages through an optimized iFrame.
 For mobile transactions, Worldpay can provide iOS and Android SDKs that allow challenges to be embedded into checkout flow and automatically rendered for the device in use.

 5 - Increased acceptance

-Authentication allows merchants to reduce the acceptance gap between point of sale (POS) and online/card not present (CNP) transactions.
-As issuers know more about authenticated transactions, using 3DS2 could help increase acceptance rates compared with non-authenticated transactions.
+Payment authentication allows merchants to reduce the acceptance gap between point of sale (POS) and online/card-not-present (CNP) transactions.
+As issuers know more about authenticated payment transactions, using 3DS2 could help increase acceptance rates compared with non-authenticated transactions.